JerryW35/ZipLLM/README.md

 # ZipLLM - Efficient LLM Storage via Model-Aware Synergistic Data Deduplication and Compression

+**Note:** The original experiments in the submitted paper were implemented in Python and C++.
+Since then, we have been working on reimplementing the same framework using Rust.
+This repository provides a Rust-based reimplementation of the same algorithms, delivering significantly improved performance via language-level efficiency and optimizations.

 ZipLLM is an efficient LLM storage system that significantly reduces storage cost through tensor-level deduplication and BitX compression.

 ## Prerequisites